Feast Dish in Shape of Killer Whale

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This feast dish is carved in the form of a stylized whale head with eyes and mouth indicated.
+Feast dish carved in the form of a stylized whale head with eyes and mouth indicated.
 Blow hole appears at top of snout.
 In the center there is an opening on which rests a projecting dorsal fin.
 The bottom of the dish has a leg for support on the right side; on the left side a pole shaped runner extends horizontally from the front of the body to the back fin.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome